ChristophHoenes/information-retrieval-1/assignment2/README.md

 ## Doc2Vec
 Our Doc2Vec class can be found in doc2vec.py.
 If this file is run as main the ten most similar documents to a randomly sampled document are written to a json file.
 Since the parameters for Doc2Vec had to be fine-tuned, the respective script can be found in config_d2v.py.
 CAUTION: Running this will train the model for all the different parameter options and takes a long time.
+Single models can also be run using the run_one_setting method.
 The evaluation of the rankings for Doc2Vec can be done with compare_configs.py.
+This also creates the trec files.